BinMushan/BinMushan/README.md

 ## 🌟 About Me

 ✨ Hey there!
-I'm **Bin Mushan** — an enthusiastic **ICT undergraduate**, beginner-friendly content creator, and passionate learner in the tech and design space.
+I'm **Bin Mushan**  an  **undergraduate**, beginner-friendly content creator, and passionate learner in the tech and design space.

 * 🎓 **Education**: BSc in Information and Communication Technology — South Eastern University of Sri Lanka